The Three Lines of Defense

 - A controllership function that monitors financial risks and financial reporting issues.”

 Management establishes these functions to ensure the first line of defense is properly designed, in place, and operating as intended.
 The second line of defense serves an important purpose but because of their management function, they cannot be completely independent.

 The third line of defense provides assurance to senior management and the board that the first and second lines’ efforts are consistent with expectations.
 The main difference between this third line of defense and the first two lines is its high level of organizational independence and objectivity.
 Internal Audit may not direct or implement processes, but they can provide advice and recommendations regarding processes.
 Additionally, Internal Audit may support enterprise risk management but may not implement or perform risk management other than inside of its own function.
 Internal auditors accomplish their objectives by bringing a systematic approach to evaluating and improving the effectiveness of risk management, control, and governance processes.

 External auditors are responsible for expressing an opinion on the fairness (accuracy within a degree of materiality) of the financial statements in conformity with certain accounting standards.
 Additionally, external auditors may provide assurance to the Board of Trustees regarding institutional compliance requirements (such as Title IV funding of financial aid).

-For additional information regarding the Three Lines of Defense, see IIA Position Paper: The Three Lines of Defense in Effective Risk Management and Control
+For additional information regarding the Three Lines of Defense, see IIA Position Paper: The Three Lines of Defense in Effective Risk Management and Control (PDF).

 COSO’s Take on the Three Lines of Defense